BenjaminSmall94/reading-notes/Code201/Class-04.md

 #### Fixed vs Liquid Layouts

 Fixed layouts allow a lot more specific control of the exact look of a page, however they may leave large "white space" to the sides of larger monitors, or be hard to read on high resolution "4k" screens.
 Also they can take up a lot more vertical space than liquid layouts.
-Liquid layouts are harder to design correctly and can lead to some unforseen and unintended layouts.
+Liquid layouts are harder to design correctly and can lead to some unforeseen and unintended layouts.
 However, if done well, it can increase readability on all devices.

 ## JavaScript and JQuery